IBM/z_ansible_collections_doc/source/faqs/faqs.rst

 ``/usr/lpp/IBM/zoau/bin`` to **PATH**.

-Why do I see this error during the playbook execution ?
+Why do I get this error during the playbook execution ?
 -------------------------------------------------------

 .. code-block:: sh